Tablet Coating and Press Lubrication

 High Accuracy Dispensing of even the most difficult flowing lubricant or coating

-The Coperion K-Tron line of pharmaceutical loss-in-weight and volumetric feeders are used throughout the industry for tablet press lubrication and powder coating dispensing.
+The Coperion K-Tron PH line of pharmaceutical loss-in-weight and volumetric feeders are used throughout the industry for tablet press lubrication and powder coating dispensing.
 Coperion K-Tron’s line of pharmaceutical vibratory feeders are also used for delivery of the uncoated tablets to the coating machine.
 Our highly accurate twin screw feeders can be used for lubricant and powder addition as low as 50 g/h, thus permitting the delivery of even lower amounts of lubricant to the final blend.
+Our Micro Screw Feeders are also designed with the hygienic requirements of pharmaceutical applications in mind.

 The Coperion K-Tron line of P-Series pneumatic receivers can be used in conjunction with the lubricant or coating feeders for automated refill.
 These vacuum conveying systems can also be designed for transfer of the coated tablets direct to the packaging machine.
 The P-series line of receivers are available in easy-clean pharmaceutical design, with all stainless steel construction and ease of cleaning, and with overall systems design available for a variety of material pickup requirements, such as from drums, bins or IBCs.